Azure/alz-monitor/docs/wiki/FAQ.md

 ## Why are the availability alert thresholds lower than 100% in this solution when the product group documention recommends 100%?

-*Setting a threshold of 100% would result in jittery alerts, generating un-necessary noise.
+*Setting a threshold of 100% can, on occasion, cause erroneous alerts that generate un-necessary noise.
 Lowering the threshold slightly below 100% addresses this issue while still providing an alert for a service's availability.
 If the default threshold isn't aggressive enough we encourage you to adjust it upwards and/or provide us feedback by filing an issue in our GitHub repo, guidance can be found on our [Support page](../../SUPPORT.md##support).

 ## Do I need to use these metrics or can they be replaced with ones more suited to my environment?